Pan-Illyrian hypotheses: Krahe's version

 Following Krahe's work, János Harmatta placed Illyrians in South Germany and the Alpine region.
 Tribes living there would have spoken Illyrian which differed from Latinate, Celtic, Germanic, and Venetic.
 Around 1300 BC, the people of the Barrow-mound culture, the Illyrians, would have moved eastwards and then southwards along the Danube ("the first Illyr migration"); and in 750 BC the people of the Hallstatt C culture would have expanded toward western Hungary ("the second Illyr migration") and gathered Pannonian tribes to themselves.
 1000 BC is considered the beginning of the historical peoples we call the Illyrians.

 In his later work, Krahe substituted Pokorny's hypothesis with that of Old European hydronymy, a network of names of water courses dating back to the Bronze Age and to a time before Indo-European languages had split and developed in central, northern, and western Europe.
-He examined the layers of European water names and did so using two theses.
+He examined the layers of European water names and did so using two thesis.
 The first was that the oldest layer will always be the one that can not be explained with the language of the people who currently live on the banks or shores of the given water, and/or consist of a monosyllabic stem carrying a meaning (at times derived or conjugated monosyllabic words).
 He found that these monosyllabic water names give a system which he called Alteuropäisch ('Old European').
 The network of old European water names comprises waters from Scandinavia to lower Italy, and from the British Isles to the Baltic.
 It denotes the period of development of the common Indo-European language which was finished by the second millennium BC.
-Krahe's second thesis was that by this time, the Western languages (Germanic, Celtic, Illyrian, the so-called Italic group – the Latin–Faliscan and the Oscan–Umbrian – along with Venetic–Baltic, and to some extent Slavic) had already dissociated from the ancient Proto-Indo-European language, though he considered that they still constituted a uniform Old European language continuum, were to later divide more sharply).
+Krahe's second thesis was that by this time, the Western languages (Germanic, Celtic, Illyrian, the so-called Italic group – the Latin–Faliscan and the Oscan–Umbrian – along with Venetic–Baltic, and to some extent Slavic) had already dissociated from the ancient Proto-Indo-European language, though he considered that they still constituted a uniform Old European language continuum.
 The similarities in European hydronyms resulted from the radiation of this Old European system, and not from the resemblance of the common words in the later separate languages.